 What exactly is contrarian trading?
 Here’s what you should know.

 Stock market investing is rapidly growing, especially in this day and age of fast technological advancements.
 Statistics tell the story.
 According to the Investment Company Institute, approximately half of adult Americans (52%) invest in stocks.
 This percentage is up from 49% in 2014.
 Advances in technology mean people can buy and sell stocks in the comfort of their homes, as long as they have a computer and good internet connection.
+Platforms like Stocktrades are available for these home investors and by subscribing to them you can have access to their information that will help you make the smartest investing decisions to be a successful trader.
+This can be great if you are a novice to the investing world and are looking for support!

 This kind of trading is not for the inexperienced or the faint-hearted.